davidedc/Minimal-2D-Js-Software-Renderer/CONVERTING_LOW_LEVEL_TESTS.md

         1.  **Prioritize Original Behavior**: Replicate the original (potentially quirky) data generation and behavior for strict test-to-test parity.
 The JSDoc for your new high-level test should note if it inherits such quirks.
         2.  **Prioritize Description/Intent**: Implement the high-level test according to the clearer name or descriptive intent, effectively "fixing" or clarifying an old inconsistency.
 This makes the new test cleaner but means it might not be a 1:1 data replication of the old one.
     *   Clearly document your chosen approach in the JSDoc of your new `draw_...` function.
+*   **Adherence to Naming Conventions and Guidelines**: Pay close attention to any established naming conventions (e.g., for file names, function names) and parameter guidelines (e.g., size categories like `S-size`, `M-size`, specific color palettes, stroke thickness ranges).
+If the high-level test's filename implies certain characteristics (like "M-size"), ensure the `draw_...` function generates parameters that conform to these documented guidelines.
+If such guidelines are in separate documents (e.g., a performance testing setup guide), consult them.
+This ensures consistency across the test suite.

 ## Overview of the Conversion Process